About the Low Emission Vehicles Contestable Fund

 This fund supports projects that encourage innovation and investment in electric and other low emissions vehicles in New Zealand.

-Background of the fund
+Background to the fund

 Transport is responsible for about 18% of New Zealand’s total greenhouse gas emissions each year (45% of energy-related emissions).
 One of the most effective ways to reduce our total emissions is by transitioning our fossil-fuelled transport fleet to run on clean, renewable electricity.